 My favorite Bermuda beach is Warwick Long Bay (top).
 The surf is rough.
 Teens will like it; little kids won’t.
 But the sand is soft and pink and it’s far less crowded than nearby Horseshoe Bay.

-There is a nice big playground that you can see from the road (but not from the beach) at the far end of the beach going toward Hamilton.
-At the opposite end, hidden by an outcropping of rocks is a tiny protected cove.
-When the tide is out kids 8 and up will want to climb around the rocks.
+Kids with like this Bermuda beach because there is a nice big playground that you can see from the road (but not from the beach) at far end of the beach going toward Hamilton.
+At the opposite end, hidden by an outcropping of rocks is a tiny protected cove that I love.
+When the tide is out kids, 8 and up will want to climb around the rocks.
 It’s another good place for spotting minnows and crabs and doing some easy snorkeling.

 Lunch: From this beach, we head into Hamilton for some light shopping (black rum, ginger bear, Cadbury chocolate and pepper-spiked sherry sauce) and lunch at the Lobster Pot.
 They do great fish chowder and conch fritters.
-TT had fish & chips off of the kids menu.
+Tiny Traveler had fish & chips from the kids menu.

-Note: It seemed silly to visit the aquarium when we could just go snorkeling.
+Note: It seemed silly to visit an aquarium when we could just go snorkeling.
 But I wish I’d been able to persuade my family to visit the Bermuda Underwater Exploration Institute.
-It’s treasure room (think ship wrecks), simulated shark cage and virtual “dive” 12,000 feet into the ocean all seem very cool.
-Had TT been a little older I would have made sure to check it out.
+Its treasure room (think ship wrecks), simulated shark cage and virtual dive 12,000 feet into the ocean all seem very cool.
+Had Tiny Traveler been a little older or had it rained, I would have made sure to check it out.

 Beaches and Sea Glass

 If you venture 500 feet down the road along the water (toward the Dockyard) and look for a flight of stairs behind someone’s patio, you’ll find a small sea-glass beach.
-TT liked sifting through piles of polished glass to find colors she liked and shapes she recognized.
+Tiny Traveler liked sifting through piles of polished glass to find colors she liked and shapes she recognized.
 We admired the freeform art made by others.
-If you go, Bermudans would prefer you admire the glass and leave it where it is.
+It’s a great, free thing to do with kids but if you go, Bermudans would prefer you admire the glass and leave it where it is.